idsc-frazzoli/gpu_lock/README.md

 # GPU Lock
-This python package manages GPU access by placing files in /var/tmp/gpu_locks.
-A lock is aquired if for a given GPU no lock file exists.
-GPUs are selected by their ID.
+This package manages "currently used" information for our GPUs, to stop us from accidentaly starting a process on a GPU that another user is currently using for their research.
+This approach is superior to using nvidia-smi as a GPU will remain locked even if we are not using the GPU during brief interruptions in our scripts (for example finding a new set of hyperparameters when running hyperparameter optimization).
+This package manages GPU access by placing files in /var/tmp/gpu_locks.

 ## Usage:
 GPU locks use the python "with" sytax.
 This will automatically create a lock and close it after your script ends, even if errors occurr.
 For example, if you want to aquire a lock on the GPU with ID 0:
 ```python